When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Models that are popular with families and are loaded with safety features will help keep your premium affordable.
 Advanced safety features such as automatic emergency braking, a backup camera and blind spot detection can result in a discount on your premium.

-“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren McKenzie, senior agent with A Plus Insurance.
-“If you are younger and choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”
+“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren Mckenzie, independent broker/agent with A Plus Insurance.
+“If you are younger and you choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”

 Most expensive GMC models to insure

-If you are hoping to keep your insurance bill low, avoid these types of vehicles:
+If you’re looking to cut down on your insurance costs, it’s best to avoid these types of vehicles:

 How to save on car insurance for a GMC